hyvor/phrosemirror/README.md

 Here is what this library can do:

 * Convert Prosemirror JSON into a Document with typed Nodes, Marks, and Attributes
-* Analyze Documents
+* Analyze and manipulate Documents
 * Convert a Document to HTML
 * Convert a Document to Text

-Not yet possible, but coming soon:
+* Parse HTML to a Document

-* Manipulate Documents (add, remove, edit Nodes and Marks)
+Coming soon:

-* Generating a document from HTML or converting HTML to JSON
+* `content` and `group` in schema for further validation

 > This library is currently in beta.
 We will go through multiple changes.
 Do not use in production.